PrinciplesDotDev/principles/principles/try-to-delete-the-part-or-process.md

 +++
-principle = "Try to delete the part or process." tags = ["organization", "leadership", "epic", "strategic"] summary = "Try to delete the feature or process to build things that are required." authors = ["Elon Musk"]
+principle = "testTry to delete the part or process." tags = ["organization", "leadership", "epic", "strategic"] summary = "Try to delete the feature or process to build things that are required." authors = ["Elon Musk"]